MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.OfficeMobile.PersonalizedCampaigning.Errors

-To raise awareness about the features of Office mobile that users have not yet explored, Office mobile integrates with IRIS to support in-app and push notifications.
+To raise awareness about the features of Microsoft 365 mobile app that users have not yet explored, Microsoft 365 mobile app integrates with IRIS to support in-app and push notifications.
 In case of in-app notifications, it captures errors that happen while pulling or displaying notification and when user interactions with the notification as well as providing feedback to IRIS server.
 In case of push notifications, it captures errors that happen while displaying notification, and when user interacts with the notification.

 The following fields are collected: